-- 1. One of the areas where your team rated itself lowest is "valuing collective success more than individual success."
+- 1. Based on the team survey (page 31), it appears that achieving results is difficult for this team right now.
+To what degree do team members feel that achieving results is a group effort rather than an individual effort?
+What specific changes can the team make to help team members feel motivated to achieve team results? - 2.
+One of the areas where your team rated itself lowest is "valuing collective success more than individual success."
 Do team members call one another out when someone puts his or her personal needs above the team's needs?
-If not, what are some specific obstacles keeping them from doing so? - 2.
-Your team also rated itself low on making sacrifices for the good of the team.
-To what degree do people feel that sacrifices are appreciated?
-List some sacrifices that may help the team in the future.
+If not, what are some specific obstacles keeping them from doing so?